Gold Alloy

 ¹Free shipping from €100 shopping basket value for deliveries within Germany.

-²Offer ends midnight 02/11/2025.
-Minimum order value of 89 € minus returned items.
+²Valid until 04/01/2026.
+Minimum order value of 120 € minus returned items.
+Only as long as stock lasts.
 No combination with other discounts or vouchers.
-Not valid for the purchase of products with certified GIA and IGI diamonds, configuration items, brand jewellery on SALE and gift vouchers.
-For private customers only.
+Also not valid for the purchase of gift vouchers.
+Only one gift per customer.